 These tests are performed once the baby is born.
 A doctor may perform these tests whether or not the baby is diagnosed with Down syndrome before birth.

-- Physical examination: The doctor checks for the tell-tale signs of Down syndrome such as the presence of shorter nose bridge, slanting eyes, trouble closing mouth, etc. Prenatal reflexes are also checked for detecting abnormalities.
+- Physical examination: The doctor checks for the tell-tale signs of Down syndrome such as the presence of shorter nose bridge, slanting eyes, trouble closing mouth, tone of the muscles etc. Prenatal reflexes are also checked for detecting abnormalities.